trevorblades/countries/README.md

 ## Example

 One practical use of this API is to create a country select field that fetches its options dynamically.
-Normally, you would need to install an npm package or create a file in your project containing the necessary data -- usually country codes and names -- and bundle that data with your app code.
+Normally, you would need to install an npm package or create a file in your project containing the necessary data (normally country codes and names) and bundle that data with your app code.
 This results in a lot of extra kilobytes hanging around in your bundle for a feature that might not always get rendered or used.
-Here's what that data size looks like:
+Here's a simple data size comparison:

 - **50.1 KB** with the `countries` export from [Countries List](https://annexare.github.io/Countries/)
 - **14.2 KB** with this API (~70% smaller)

-In this example, I'll be using [React](https://reactjs.org/) and some [Apollo](https://apollographql.com) tools.
+This example uses [React](https://reactjs.org/) and [Apollo GraphQL](https://apollographql.com) tools.
 Apollo's GraphQL client and React components make it simple to execute, handle, and cache GraphQL queries.
-You can also accomplish this by sending a POST request to this API using `fetch` or your favourite request library, but I won't cover that in this example.
+You can also accomplish this by sending a POST request to this API using `fetch` or your favourite request library, but this example won't cover that.

-If you are prefer [React native](https://facebook.github.io/react-native/).
-Check out this [example](https://github.com/muhzi4u/country-directory-app).
+If you prefer [React native](https://facebook.github.io/react-native/), check out [this example](https://github.com/muhzi4u/country-directory-app).

-### 1. Install dependencies
+### Install dependencies

 ```shell
 $ npm install react react-dom react-apollo apollo-boost graphql graphql-tag
 ```

-### 2. Build a React component
+### Build the component

 ```js
 import ApolloClient from 'apollo-boost';